Out of stock

 With contributions by

-Erika Fischer-Lichte Jorunn S. Gjerden, Asbjørn Grønstad, Anders M. Gullestad, Atle Kittang, Randi Koppen, Svend Erik Larsen, Patrizia Lombardo, J. Hillis Miller, Ragnhild Evang Reinton, Tone Selboe, Anders Kristian Strand, Lars Sætre og Mads Thygesen
+Erika Fischer-Lichte, Jorunn S. Gjerden, Asbjørn Grønstad, Anders M. Gullestad, Atle Kittang, Randi Koppen, Svend Erik Larsen, Patrizia Lombardo, J. Hillis Miller, Ragnhild Evang Reinton, Tone Selboe, Anders Kristian Strand, Lars Sætre and Mads Thygesen

 More about the book

 About the book